b2io/handbook/who-we-are.md

 #### Raises

-If a team member believes that they (or any other member of the team) deserve a raise, then it should be brought up for discussion either in Buddy meetings, small groups, the Weekly Meeting, or whichever setting feels most comfortable.
+If a team member believes that they (or any other member of the team) deserve a raise, then it should be brought up for discussion either in one-on-one meetings, small groups, the Weekly Meeting, or whichever setting feels most comfortable.
 These discussions have tended to be informal in the past, and focus on the value and responsibilities that the team member provides.

 #### Conferences